 Baby Acne: Causes, Symptoms, And Treatment

 Baby acne is found on, yes, babies.
 It is also referred to as neonatal acne.
 They resemble small pimples, usually colored white or red.
-Although only a tiny percentage of babies have baby acne, it is not a rare case.
+Although only a tiny percentage of babies have neonatal acne, it is not a rare case.

 Babies usually experience this skin condition in their first few months, but disappear after a few weeks, even without treatment.